The Primrose Path (Stoker novel)

 The Primrose Path is an 1875 novel by Bram Stoker.
-It was the writer's first novel, published 22 years before Dracula and serialized in five installments in The Shamrock, a weekly Irish magazine, from February 6, 1875, to March 6, 1875.
+It was the writer's first novel, published and serialized in five installments in The Shamrock, a weekly Irish magazine, from February 6, 1875, to March 6, 1875.
+The novel contained ten chapters with five illustrations.

-The title has Shakespearean origin.
+The title has a Shakespearean origin.
 A primrose path is first referred to in Hamlet and in modern usage signifies a pleasant path that leads to ruin.
+In Hamlet, Act 1, Scene 3, Ophelia castigates her brother, Laertes, not to be a hypocritical "ungracious pastor" who tells her to take the hard, virtuous path to heaven while he "Himself the primrose path of dalliance treads".

+It is a "temperance tale" about Jerry O’Sullivan, a carpenter from Dublin who settles in London.
+Unable to find a good job after suffering an injury and being discharged, he becomes an alcoholic, falls into poverty, and is ravaged by jealousy.
+He ends up killing his wife and committing suicide.

+In 1999, it was republished by Desert Island Books, an independent publisher based in Westcliff-on-Sea, Essex, founded in 1992 by Clive Leatherdale, with an introduction by Richard Dalby and also containing the 1875 short story "Buried Treasures".